puppetlabs/trapperkeeper/README.md

 ## Referencing Services

-One of the most important features of trapperkeeper is the ability to specify dependencies between services, and, thus, to reference functions provided by one service from functions in another service.
+One of the most important features of Trapperkeeper is the ability to specify dependencies between services, and, thus, to reference functions provided by one service from functions in another service.
 Trapperkeeper actually exposes several different ways to reference such functions, since the use cases may vary a great deal depending on the particular services involved.

 ### Individual Functions